 Diabetes test ‘may be inaccurate for thousands of South Asian people in UK’

+Diabetes test may lead to late diagnosis for thousands of South Asian people in UK

 New research has identified a genetic variant amongst people of South Asian heritage that affects the results of the HbA1c test.

-A common type 2 diabetes test may be inaccurate for tens of thousands of South Asian people in the UK, new research suggests.
+Diabetes tests used in the UK may be putting tens of thousands of South Asian people at risk of getting false results, new research suggests.

-The research identified a genetic variant among people of South Asian heritage that affects the results of the HbA1c test.
+The research identified a genetic variant among people of South Asian heritage that affects the results of a diabetes test.

-The findings suggest that the test, which measures average blood sugar levels, may give falsely lower results in South Asian people who carry this genetic variant, leading to delayed diagnosis.
+A test used for type 2 diabetes in the UK, which measures average blood sugar levels, may give falsely lower results in South Asian people who carry this genetic variant, leading to delayed diagnosis according to a new study.

 Data suggests that there are more than 420,000 people from a South Asian background living with diabetes in England, and more than 230,000 have a diagnosis of prediabetes and are therefore at high risk of developing type 2 diabetes.

+The news comes after an independent government review of medical devices used to test blood oxygen levels.
+The devices were found to have racial biases which overestimate oxygen levels in people with darker skin tones.

-With around 7.6% of South Asians carrying this variant, this suggests the HbA1c test is underestimating blood sugar levels in around 32,000 South Asian people with diabetes and 17,500 with prediabetes in England alone.
+With around 7.6 per cent of South Asians carrying this variant, this suggests the HbA1c test is underestimating blood sugar levels in around 32,000 South Asian people with diabetes and 17,500 with prediabetes in England alone.

 The test is crucial for diagnosing type 2 diabetes, monitoring prediabetes, and guiding diabetes treatment.

-Dr Miriam Samuel at Queen Mary University London and colleagues in the Genes and Health Research Team identified the genetic variant that is found in 7.6% of people of South Asian heritage but is ultra rare in other ethnicities.
+Dr Miriam Samuel at Queen Mary University London and colleagues in the Genes and Health Research Team identified the genetic variant that is found in 7.6 per cent of people of South Asian heritage but is rare in other ethnicities.

 Dr Samuel said: “Many genetic variants linked to red blood cell conditions are ultra-rare amongst the Northern Europeans who have historically dominated genetic studies.

-“We demonstrate one such variant that is carried by 7.6% of South Asians which could affect the accuracy of HbA1c and cause delays in diabetes diagnosis.
+“We demonstrate one such variant that is carried by 7.6 per cent of South Asians which could affect the accuracy of HbA1c and cause delays in diabetes diagnosis.

 “Studies such as Genes and Health, focusing on populations who are underserved in genetic research, are vital to understand the different pathways that may contribute to diabetes inequalities in these communities.”